rachelanna4/up-and-away/README.md

 `npm install`

-This will install all necessary dependencies used in the project, including React.
+This will install all necessary dependencies used in the project, including React

 ### Run Game